redwoodjs/redwood/docs/localPostgresSetup.md

 # Local Postgres Setup

 RedwoodJS uses a SQLite database by default.
 While SQLite makes local development easy, you're likely going to want to run the same database setup you use on production.
-Here's how to setup Postgres.
+Here's how to set up Postgres.

 ## Install Postgres